 And, as stated above, the company is known for paying so you don't have to worry about it being some shady data entry scam.
 If you wanted to spend a little bit of time on it each week, this could be some extra money for you every month.

 I was able to get accepted by this company a few years ago when they were known as Key For Cash.
 I was excited to get in because I enjoy data entry.
 At the time I started, I was also doing a lot of freelance writing which paid considerably more so it just made sense for me to spend most of my time on that.
 However, I would often log into Virtual Bee here and there and do some keying just because it's fun.

 At the time I used the site, you had to have earned a minimum amount to make payout and I never worked enough to reach that threshold.

 WAHM.com has an entire sub-forum devoted to Virtual Bee that stays pretty active.
 This is a good place to go read real user experiences and find out if anything new happens with the company.

 If you want to go ahead and test for The Smart Crowd/Virtual Bee, you can begin the sign up process here.
-Good luck, and please comment below if you have experience with the company you would like to share.
+Good luck!

 Looking for other data entry options?